Enrico Bartoletti: Beatification process

 The official announcement that Lucca would petition for Bartoletti's cause of sanctification came on 8 December 1998 following a diocesan event.

 The transfer of the competent forum for the process was transferred from Rome to Lucca on 28 June 2007.
 The title Servant of God was bestowed upon Bartoletti on 4 September 2007 after the Congregation for the Causes of Saints - under Pope Benedict XVI - granted their approval to the beginning of the process.
 The diocesan process opened on 11 November 2007.
 The process concluded at a closing Mass held on 9 October 2016.

-The first postulator from the beginning of the cause was the Capuchin Carlo Calloni while the current postulator is fellow Capuchin friar Florio Tessari.
+The first postulator from the beginning of the cause was the Capuchin Carlo Calloni while the current postulator is the Capuchin friar Florio Tessari.
 The vice-postulator is Emilio Citti.